Hurricanes Don't Wait.

 Premiums and Deductibles

 Paying premiums and deductibles will be cheaper than outright replacing lost cargo and equipment.
-However, these parts of freight insurance for natural disasters caused by hurricanes can vary in price.
-Every business should have a clear understanding of what these two terms are and how each work.
+However, they can vary in price by a large amount.

 • Premiums: The amount that’s paid regularly to keep a policy active.
 Payments could be made monthly, quarterly, or annually, depending on the agreement.